 Our Job is Not to Explain Others’ Karma

 Rinpoche reminds us that karma is extremely difficult to understand.
 Only the Buddha can see all the effects of karma.
 For example, we can’t imagine what causes a peacock feather to shine with so many colors, right?
 We simply don’t see all the causes and conditions that give rise to those variations.
 Similarly, we can’t know all a person’s previous actions.
 It is not our job to explain “why” something occurs.
 There are so many factors we just can’t know or understand.
-A person who eats all the right foods and watches their weight can still die of disease.
+A person who eats all the right foods and watches their weight can still die of the disease.
 It does happen.
-Cause and effect definitely works, but we don’t know all the subtle workings.
+Cause and effect definitely work, but we don’t know all the subtle workings.
 And we certainly don’t know when we will die.

 Trusting Karma: How Do We Know Our Belief is Steady?

 We can check ourselves to see if we have trust in karma?
 If we trust completely, then whatever happens — good or bad — does not cause us to look for answers as to “why” it occurred.
 We don’t lose our faith or confidence in our practice, even when things don’t seem to work.
 Karma does not mean that everything is completely predetermined.
 Karma is not set in stone.
-We can choose to act in certain ways, and if we choose to be virtuous and practice the Dharma then it will definitely help.
+We can choose to act in certain ways, and if we choose to be virtuous and practice Dharma then it will definitely help.